dmccrthy/www.dmccarthy.org/README.md

 ## 📝 License

-This Website is provided under the MIT license.
+This Website is provided under the GPL-3 license.
 Feel free to use it as inspiration for your own website.

 ## 🏁 Getting Started